wolveix/gotosql/README.md

 ```

 ### Field Name
-If the object's field name doesn't have a `db` tag, `sqltosql` will convert the field's name to camel case and use it instead
+If the object's field name doesn't have a `db` tag, `gotosql` will convert the field's name to camel case and use it instead

 ### Override Data Type Assignment
 When `gotosql` iterates over an object, it assigns the SQL data type based on this workflow (in this order):